 It is our policy to invest our cash, cash equivalents and marketable securities in highly liquid instruments with, and in the custody of, financial institutions with high credit ratings and to limit the amounts invested with any one institution, type of security and issuer.
-However, we are subject to general economic conditions, interest rate trends and volatility in the financial marketplace that can affect the income that we receive from our investments, the net realizable value of our investments (including our cash, cash equivalents and marketable securities) and our ability to sell them.
+However, we are subject to general economic conditions, interest rate trends and volatility in the financial marketable securities) and our ability to sell them.
 In the U.S., for example, the yields on our portfolio securities are very low due to general economic conditions.
 Any one of these factors could reduce our investment income, or result in material charges, which in turn could impact our overall net income and earnings per share.